Are You Overwhelmed by Your Many Gifts and Talents?

 - Stacks of tin pie crust pans filled with jigsaw puzzle pieces.

 My Grandma loved puzzles – the 1,000 piece variety!
 She said they kept her brain young and active.

-Each box told a beautiful story – a story that requires one to try and fail many times till the pieces all fall in place.
+Each box told a beautiful story – a story that requires one to try and fail many times until all the pieces fall in place.

 Reminds me of life.

 To Whom Much is Given, Much is Stressful?